 If you’re a designer, the search box will help you find the fields that need tweaking with precision, and the clipboard-backed copy-paste gives you the convenient ability to backup any values you like to a text editor, where you can also jot down some quick notes to accompany them!

-If you’re a programmer, you will find features like the create script wizard, and the new script editor to be essential tools.
+If you’re a programmer, you will probably find features like the create script wizard, and the new script editor to be a huge help.

-Debug Mode+ grants you the ability to reveal all hidden data, which can be a major benefit in discovering invalid data during bug-hunting.
+Debug Mode+ grants you the ability to inspect all hidden data, which can be a major benefit when bug-hunting and for things like checking out the hidden serialized fields of your ScriptableObjects.

-The ability to invoke any methods during play-testing, without having to add attributes and recompile scripts, can sometimes be a real life-saver.
+The ability to invoke any methods during play-testing, without having to add attributes or recompile scripts, can sometimes also be a real life-saver.